 {\it Remark.} The objective of this simulation part is to compare estimations based respectively on real and complex wavelet filters.
 Hence, only simulations with null $\bA_k$ and $\bB_k$ are considered.
 We refer to \cite{multiwave} for results with non null AR and MA parts, with real wavelet filters.

 Figure~\ref{fig:boxplots_arfima} displays the boxplots of the correlations between the wavelet coefficients obtained by CFW-PR(4,4) filter at different scales.
-It illustrates that the approximation of Proposition~\ref{prop:covY3} is accurate, especially for the high scales (lowest frequencies), even if it has not been established theoretically for such filters.
+It illustrates that the approximation of Proposition~\ref{prop:covY3} is valid, especially for high scales (lowest frequencies), even if it has not been established theoretically for such filters.
 The figure shows that the approximation of Proposition \ref{prop:covY3} is slightly more accurate for the real part of wavelet correlations than for the imaginary part.

-Results for the estimation of the long-memory parameters $\bd$ are displayed respectively in Table~\ref{tab:arfima} for CFW-PR(4,4) filter and in Table~\ref{tab:arfima_C} for CFW-C(4,4) filter.
-Based on \cite{multiwave}, the only hyperparameter that needs to be chosen is the minimal scale $j_0$.
-The example in Section~\ref{sec:approx} illustrates that the behaviors of Daubechies' wavelets and CFW-PR(M,L) are very similar with respect to the scales.
-Hence, for both of them, we consider $j_0=1$ when both components of the time series are stationary, and $j_0=2$ when a component is not stationary.
-These choices are motivated by previous studies done in \cite{multiwave}.
+The results for the estimation of the long-memory parameters $\bd$ are displayed respectively in Table~\ref{tab:arfima} for CFW-PR(4,4) filter and in Table~\ref{tab:arfima_C} for CFW-C(4,4) filter.
+Based on \cite{multiwave}, the only hyperparameter to choose is the minimal scale $j_0$.
+The example in Section~\ref{sec:approx} illustrates that the behaviors of Daubechies' wavelets and CFW-PR(M,L) are very similar with respect to scales.
+Thus, for both of them, we consider $j_0=1$ when the two components of the time series are stationary, and $j_0=2$ when a component is not stationary.
+These choices are motivated by previous studies \citep{multiwave}.

 Table~\ref{tab:arfima} shows that the estimation of $\bd$ with CFW-PR(M,L) filters is good and similar to the Daubechies' real wavelet-based estimation.